ajavamind/Processing-Sketch-Chatbot/README.md

 This is similar to custom instructions available in online OpenAI ChatGPT.
 Use it for specific knowledge domains you would like assistance.
 A number of custom chat files can be dound in the customSystemPrompts folder.

+It is possible to user other AI chat servers than OpenAI if the server accepts the OpenAI API protocol.
+This is done by changing the BASEURL of the server used in a chat.
+This feature is experimental and is not fully tested.

 ## Setup
 The Processing Sketch Chatbot application runs on Windows 11 and requires Processing 4.2 or later versions.
 Install the Processing IDE, Windows 64 bit, from [www.processing.org/download](https://processing.org/download)